 4.3.5 Create workout interface

-the create workout interface permits the user to fill the needed fields, after that he can press the submit button so the workout is saved in the database.
-Figure 4.19 and figure 4.20 represent the create workout interface.
+The created workout interface permits the user to fill the required fields, after which he can press the submit button so that the workout is saved in the database.
+Figure 4.19 and 4.20 represent the created workout interface.